Many Seniors today are staying at their homes longer with the help of caregivers, or they are moving into their Children’s homes!

 If you’re a caregiver and are preparing your home or your Parents home for a Parent to live safely, then you’ll need some advice on what essential safe proofing steps you may need to take to make sure they are safe from serious injury.
-You can talk with your Doctor and a mobility specialist at any local Home Health Supply store, they will be able to guide you in the right direction regarding specific equipment needs and installations.
-We have a store called Sunshine Mobility, and the Main office is located at 3089 Forest Glade Dr, Windsor, ON N8R 1W6.
-Our staff would be more than happy to assist you with questions or needs.
+You can talk with your doctor and a mobility specialist at any local Home Health Supply store; they will be able to guide you in the right direction regarding specific equipment needs and installations.
+We have a store in store called Sunshine Home Health at various locations and staff would be more than happy to assist you with your questions or needs.

 Start with Decluttering & Clearing Paths

 Many of us leave our possessions around the living room, hallways, staircases and bedrooms and think nothing of it.
 Unfortunately, a senior can trip and fall or misuse these items very easily.
 It can be much more severe for a senior to experience an accident.
 Start by clearing and decluttering the home so that your Parent has a safe pathway to walk or use their wheelchair or walkers and not bump into dangerous items lying around.
 You may wish to place locks or gates on rooms that may be unsafe, for instance, the basement, stairwells, garage, balconies etc..
 Many families rent storage lockers to place extra items that are currently cluttering the home or place them in garage sales or send them for donation.

 Remove Sharp Edges

 While your Parent may want to keep that beautiful night table, if it has sharp edges on it, or the drawers fall out easily, it can be a safety hazard.
 You can simply clear out hazardous furniture, or you can put on plastic or rubberized guards.
 You may consider removing glass tables and replacing them with safer furniture.
 Glass can be really heavy and very dangerous.